j-es-craig/fpr_scale/README.md

  Piloting the development of a Fitzpatrick scale analogue for intraocular pigmentation

 ## Description
 This quick project aims to determine if fundus color can be separated into clinical meaningful groups using clustering analysis.
-The data used for this comes from [Zhao et al. (2024).](https://www.nature.com/articles/s41597-024-03362-5)

 ## Instructions
  1) pre_process.py